 (a) Under some circumstances, an employee may take FMLA leave intermittently.
-Employees who require intermittent leave or reduced schedule leave for a foreseeable medical treatment (for the employee, spouse, child or parent) must work with their immediate supervisor, the director of human resources, and their health care provider to schedule the leave so that it is not unduly disruptive to the operation of the university.
+Employees who require intermittent leave or reduced schedule leave for a foreseeable medical treatment (for the employee, spouse, child or parent) must nofivy their immediate supervisor, and/or human resources, and their health care provider to schedule the leave so that it is not unduly disruptive to the operation of the university.